有機ELの世界に

 The start of tough days where business results are required

 Idemitsu Kosan began developing OLED materials in 1985.
-At the time, experts in the fields of physics and chemistry gathered at the research institute, which was reminiscent of Liangshanbo.
+At the time, experts in the fields of physics and chemistry gathered at the research institute, which was similar to Liangshanbo.
 However, the situation changed dramatically with the times.

 "When I joined the company in 1993, we were just hearing the footsteps of the bubble bursting.
 The various themes at the Central Research Laboratory where I was assigned were also on the verge of being reorganized.
 As the company's financial situation worsened and anxiety grew, all of the development team members were gathered together for regular training camps.
 The main theme of the training was 'How do we make a profit?'
 We received a lot of harsh criticism from executives promoting the electronic materials field, and I remember it being mentally tough."